walmartlabs/zUID/Installation.md

 ### Installation instructions
 1. Download the zUID repository to your local workstation.

-1. Allocate a JCL and all source libraries on the mainframe.
+1. Allocate all source libraries on the mainframe.
 All libraries will need to have a record format of FB, a logical record length of 80 and be a dataset type of PDS or PDSE.

 1. FTP the JCL in the jcl folder to the JCL library you have allocated.

-1. FTP the source code and definitions in the source folders to the source libraries you have allocated.
+1. FTP the source code and definitions in the source folders to the associated source libraries you have allocated.

-1. *In the source library, locate the CONFIG member and edit it.* This file contains a list of configuration items used to configure the JCL and source to help match your installation standards.
+1. *In the TXT source library, locate the CONFIG member and edit it.* This file contains a list of configuration items used to configure the JCL and source to help match your installation standards.
 The file itself provides a brief description of each configuration item.
 Comments are denoted by leading asterisk in the first word.
 The first word is the configuration item and the second word is its value.